 But the true cost of buying a house also includes a number of other fees that can be easily overlooked.
 They include conveyancing fees, the cost of surveys, stamp duty and the deposit.
 Each of these costs will need to be included in your calculations to make sure you don’t come up short when the time comes to pay.

 How much will you need for a deposit?

 For a first-time buyer, the deposit is the single biggest upfront cost of buying a home and can fall anywhere between 5-25% of the purchase price.
-The average deposit is usually about 20%, which for the average UK property price mentioned above, works out at over £45,000.

 It’s worth paying as much as you can afford, as the higher your deposit, the better the mortgage deal you’re likely to be offered and the lower your monthly repayments may be.

 What are the solicitor’s fees for buying a house?